jmonlong/manu-vggafannot/manuscript.md

 We implemented an approach to find variants from public databases in the pangenome, producing a GAF file with a pangenome path for each variant.
 To accomplish this, we match input variants againt the VCF representation of the pangenome, produced by running `vg deconstruct` on the pangenome file.
-This VCF file contains the all variants and their paths through the pangenome in the *AT* *INFO* field.
+This VCF file contains all variants and their paths through the pangenome in the *AT* *INFO* field.
-We look for variants in the pangenome VCF that overlap each imput variant.
+We look for variants in the pangenome VCF that overlap each input variant.
 When an overlapping variant is found, we extract one of two paths from its *AT* field.
 If the input variant is found to be present in the pangenome VCF, we extract the path for the alternate allele.
 If the alternate allele of the input variant is not present, but there is still a variant at this position in the pangenome, we extract the path for its reference allele instead.